 - 1. close the gas;

 - 2. to switch off the power supply;

-- 3. completely empty the CH circuit (to be avoided if glycol is present in the system) and the appliance's DHW circuit.
+- 3. Completely empty the CH circuit (to be avoided if glycol is present in the system) and the DHW circuit of the appliance (if combined with a storage tank).
 In systems that are drained frequently, filling must be carried out with suitably treated water to eliminate hardness that can cause lime-scale.

-2.13 CLEANING THE CASE
+2.12 CLEANING THE CASE